ENROLL IN HEALTH INSURANCE

 You can search, compare, and assess providers, hospitals, and other care facilities using these tools.

-Use this quick tool to see if your 2016 income estimate falls in the range for a premium tax credit and lower out-of-pocket costs.
+Use this quick tool to see if your income estimate falls in the range for a premium tax credit and cost-sharing reductions.
 The type of savings you qualify for may affect which plan category is the best fit for you.